Linearly shellable complexes: Introduction

 \section{Introduction}

 Shelling orders arising from linear extensions of posets appear more and more often in literature.
 Maybe the first constructions of this type are the shelling orders of Coxeter complexes realized by A. Bj\"{o}rner in \cite{bjorner}, using linear extensions of the weak order of Coxeter groups.
 Many years later Ardila, Castillo and Samper in \cite{ardila} have proved that the linear extensions of the poset of bases of a matroid, ordered with the internal order, are shelling orders for the independence complex of the matroid.
 An intimate relation between linear extensions and shelling orders has been also enlightened in a recent preprint of S. Lacina \cite{lacina}.
 Connections between linear extensions and shellings are extensively investigated by D. Bolognini and the author in \cite{BoloSentiBulletin}, where the focus was on Coxeter-type results.
 In fact, a finite pure simplicial complex is uniquely determined by its set of facets and this set can be always considered as a set of Grassmannian permutations (see \cite[Section 3]{BoloSentiBulletin}).
-Hence it is natural to order a pure simplicial complex with the Bruhat order; in this vein, we can see the dual graph of a simplicial complex (i.e. its flip graph) as a Bruhat graph in the parabolic setting (see \cite[Section 5]{BoloSentiBulletin}).
+Hence it is natural to order a pure simplicial complex with the Bruhat order; in this vein, we can see the dual graph of a simplicial complex (i.e. its flip graph) as a Bruhat graph in the parabolic setting (as observed in \cite[Section 5]{BoloSentiBulletin}).

 In this paper we introduce the class of \emph{linearly shellable} pure simplicial complexes.
 The main property of these complexes is that there exists a way to give names to the vertices (natural numbers) such that every linear extension of the Bruhat order is a shelling order (see Theorem \ref{teorema tutti shelling}).
-As stated in the theorem, this is equivalent to have the lexicographic order as a shelling order.
+As stated in the theorem, this is equivalent to have the lexicographic order as shelling order.
 For example, it is immediate that the independence complex of a matroid is linearly shellable.
-A new class of linearly shellable complexes is the one of \emph{Coxeter complexes of weak intervals} in Coxeter groups of finite rank.
-These are introduced in Section \ref{sezione Coxeter} and generalize Coxeter complexes of finite Coxeter groups.
-Other generalizations of Coxeter complexes can be found for example in \cite{Reiner}, \cite{petersen} and \cite{stembridge}.
+A class of linearly shellable complexes in Coxeter groups arises as Coxeter complexes of finite subsets of a Coxeter group, such as intervals and finite order ideals of the weak order, and finite order ideals of parabolic quotients.
+These are studied in Section \ref{sezione Coxeter}; they are restrictions or type--selections of Coxeter complexes.

-One of the main result of this article is the formula stated in the following theorem, which has an independent interest (see Theorem \ref{teorema riflessioni}).